-At The Law Offices of Jeffrey S. Glassman, our dedicated workers' compensation attorneys in Boston can help injured MBTA workers get back on their feet financially after a job-related accident or illness by fighting to secure full and proper benefits, as well as exploring the potential for third-party litigation for additional compensation (if the negligence of someone other than your employer or co-workers caused or contributed to your injuries).
+At Jeffrey Glassman Injury Lawyers, our dedicated workers' compensation attorneys in Boston can help injured MBTA workers get back on their feet financially after a job-related accident or illness by fighting to secure full and proper benefits, as well as exploring the potential for third-party litigation for additional compensation (if the negligence of someone other than your employer or co-workers caused or contributed to your injuries).

 Boston's reputation as the heart and hub of New England is both historically and currently linked to its transportation connections (the country's very first subways are still in use under the Boston Common).
 Critical to Boston's connectivity is the Massachusetts Bay Transportation Authority (MBTA for short), which oversees the subway, buses, commuter rail, and ferries.
 These modes of travel are commonly referred to as "The T."